- Dean, Division of Arts and Humanities; Director, Master of Music in Music Theatre Vocal Pedagogy; Professor of Music

 Prof. Ness is also a respected choral conductor, having spent the early part of her career as a choral music educator.
 She maintains an interest in arts education and arts advocacy.
 Prof. Ness has presented workshops at the Arts Education Summit in Chicago, as well as for Urban Needs in Teacher Education (UNITE).
-She is a past member of the Arts Advocacy panel for Ingenuity Incorporated, the lead arts advocacy and research organization for Chicago arts education,and served as a trustee for the Music Institute of Chicago.
-She was the Vice President of Wisconsin Women in Higher Education Leadership from 2018 - 2019.
+She is the past chair of the Kenosha Commission on the Arts and served on the Arts Advocacy panel for Ingenuity Incorporated, the lead arts advocacy and research organization for Chicago arts.

 - Ph.D. — Loyola University Chicago